 These disorders are not what I’ll be discussing here in this article, though if you believe you may have one or more of these, it’s highly advised you see a psychiatrist.

 For a more detailed look at what causes paranoia, I highly recommend you watch this video by Clinical Psychologist Richard Bentall.

 The mind is a tricky thing, and it can be tough to determine whether many of our concerns are legitimate or just, well, paranoia.

-If you feel you are experiencing any of these symptoms, or you are often told by others that you exhibit these kinds of behaviour, it’s likely that you are acting in a way that we can consider paranoid.
+If you feel you are experiencing any of these symptoms, or you are often told by others that you exhibit these kinds of behaviour, it’s likely that your mind is behaving in a way that we could consider paranoid.

 - You find it difficult to trust other people

 - You don’t cope well with any kind of criticism